etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

 The OBException class takes care of logging the exception in a correct way.

-When creating your own exception class it is best to extend OBException so that you can make use of the standard logging capabilities in the OBException (the logging capabilities will be extended over time).
+When creating your own exception class, it is best to extend OBException so that you can make use of the standard logging capabilities in the OBException (the logging capabilities will be extended over time).

 ###  Runtime Invariants: The Check class

 The Data Access Layer in various locations performs assertions or runtime invariant checks.
-For example to check if arguments are not null or that a certain condition is met.
+For example, to check if arguments are not null or that a certain condition is met.
 Implementing these type of checks helps to make your system much more robust.
 To make implementing these type of checks more convenient the Data Access Layer uses the Check class which is located in the